Ken Bloch Soerensen

 Chief Financial Officer

 Peter Winkley directs all financial aspects of Algoma’s businesses, including financial reporting, accounting practices and internal controls, financial planning and analysis, and monitoring of financial performance.
 Mr. Winkley is also responsible for treasury and capital structure, investor relations, risk management and the Corporation’s business information systems.

-Mr. Winkley is the Vice Chairman of the Canadian Shipowners Mutual Assurance Association and chair of the audit committee of The Standard Compensation Act Liability Association, and sits on the Member's Board of the North of England P&I Association.
+Mr. Winkley is the Chairman of the Canadian Shipowners Mutual Assurance Association, chair of the audit committee of The Standard Compensation Act Liability Association, and sits on the Member's Board of the North of England P&I Association.

 Prior to joining Algoma in 2010, Mr. Winkley was CFO of Therapure Biopharma Inc., a Canadian biopharmaceutical contract manufacturer, and a senior financial executive with MDS Inc., a publicly listed Canadian life sciences company.